cyrus-and/zizzania/README.md

-    -a <count>    Perform <count> deauthentications before giving up -t <seconds>  Time to wait between two deauthentication attempts -r <file>     Read packets from <file> (- for stdin) -b <address>  Limit the operations to the given BSSID -x <address>  Exclude the given station from the operations -2            Settle for the first two handshake messages -3            Settle for the first three handshake messages
+    -a <count>    Perform <count> deauthentications before giving up -t <seconds>  Time to wait between two deauthentication attempts -r <file>     Read packets from <file> (- for stdin) -b <address>  Limit the operations to the given BSS -x <address>  Exclude the given station from the operations -2            Settle for the first two handshake messages -3            Settle for the first three handshake messages